 For low oxalate foods in the carbohydrate category, you should stick to white and wild rice for your source of carbs.
 And while you’ll be missing out on nuts, you can still consume coconuts, green peas, and flax seeds.
 These low oxalate foods can still offer that nutty and umami flavor that the other nuts often bring.

 Reducing Salt Makes a Big Difference in Oxalate Build Up!

-So if you have serious issues with calcium oxalate buildup in your kidneys, you should reduce sodium intake and you might see a big improvement.
+So if you have serious issues with calcium oxalate or any kidney stone types build-up in your kidneys, you should reduce sodium intake and you might see a big improvement.
 Overall, a diet consisting of protein (limit meat daily intake to six ounces) combined with the right carbs and vegetables will work the best.